0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 notes:

-What agile does very, very well, is build the right thing, iteratively, while involving the customer.

-What it does very badly is answer the question "When will it be done?".

 This is a problem, because the people with the money very reasonably want the answer to this question.

-Scrum evolved as a lightweight wrapper around Extreme Programming (XP), to sneak Agile into an organisation that demands deadlines.
+Scrum evolved as a lightweight wrapper around Extreme Programming (XP), to sneak Agile into an organisation that demands deadlines and project tracking.

 But once deployed, the ceremonies of scrum become the fixation of management, and the whole thing only gets worse when agile training companies are looking to sell courses, qualifications, and books.